 If you have more than one personal computer on same network, file sharing between computers is very easy for you.
 Now, if you want to use this feature you have to enter certain Network credentials (which protects the files of the computer from falling in wrong hand).
-But some of the Windows 10 users are reporting to have an issue as they are facing ‘Enter Network Credentials Access Error‘ when they are trying to access the files on another computer on the same network.
+But some of the Windows 10 and Windows 11 users are reporting to have an issue as they are facing ‘Enter Network Credentials Access Error‘ when they are trying to access the files on another computer on the same network.

 Now, the reason behind this error can be simply wrong username or wrong password or it may be an ip mismatch.
 Here are working solutions to fix this problem straightaway.